A team effort to keep weeds under control

 As a general rule, we compost most plant material, including weeds that are not designated as wicked weeds.

-• Members are expected to keep pathways adjoining their plots weed free as well as their plot.
+Members need to keep pathways adjoining their plots weed free as well as their plot.
 Work with your neighbours on this.
 The same expectation applies to the various communal gardening groups.

 These weeds are invasive, spread easily and can out compete other plants - they are the enemies of a productive and prosperous garden.

 Unfortunately our site hits all of its favourite conditions - alkaline sandy soil and not too wet.
-This plant will kill plants the size of our sheoaks by smothering them if left to run.
+This plant will kill plants the size of our sheoaks by smothering them.

 When physically removed, all parts of the plant must go into the FOGO bin.